gomesyurii/gomesyurii/README.md

 # 👋 Hello, I'm Yuri Gomes!

 Welcome to my GitHub profile!
-I'm passionate about exploring the realms of technology, and my journey involves a deep dive into the exciting worlds of machine learning, mobile development, and game development.
+I'm passionate about exploring the realms of technology, and my journey involves a deep dive into the exciting worlds of machine learning, mobile development, web, and game development.
 I love to bring ideas to life through code and constantly seek ways to enhance my skills.
+Driven by my curiosity, perfectionism and perseverance, always willing to work in a team and have fun!

 ![Killua](https://i.pinimg.com/originals/fd/42/7f/fd427f05dab9e401f285497c0287416d.gif)